 We in New Zealand are not very good at exploring openly our emotional or psychological issues.
 We leave the exploration of inner turmoil to the professionals, or we pretend it is not there at all by distracting ourselves, keeping busy, ignoring it and pushing it deep.
-As a health professional I commonly see people who have worked hard to avoid looking at painful stuff in their lives, presenting to see me with physical health issues, or mental illness.
+As a health professional I commonly see people who have worked hard to avoid looking at painful stuff in their lives, presenting to me with physical health issues, or mental illness.
 There is often limited insight into how psychological pain affects or fuels physical health issues.
 In NZ society there is strong societal pressure to keep struggles to ourselves and to either 'get over it', or 'go see someone’.
 The struggle to come to terms with pain, be it hurt, grief or trauma is not really generally accepted or embraced.
 Rather this is perceived as weak, needy, or broken, and hence shameful.
 Even for pains or losses which have greater social acceptability than those losses experienced at Centrepoint (like the death of a loved one, the illness of a child, or a terminal illness etc) there is still strong pressure to get over it, and enormous social reluctance to explore the damage, to understand the loss, and to lay it to rest somehow and somewhere peacefully.
 Without laying to rest past hurts we run the risk of repeatedly, inadvertently and unconsciously, pulling them into our present and re-enacting them without even realising it.

-At Centrepoint there was enormous variation in experience for people.
-Some people were aggressors, others were victims (though I hate to use that word I struggle to come up with another) - and I suspect many were a mixture of both aggressor and victim.
+At Centrepoint there was enormous variation in people’s experiences.
+Some people were perpetrators, others were victims (though I hate to use that word, I struggle to come up with another) - and I suspect many were a mixture of both perpetrator and victim.
 And likely there were some who fell into neither camp also.
 This creates a weird twist to the whole thing which adds more complexity to the unpacking of it all - unlike superhero comics the goodies aren't just totally good and the baddies aren't just totally bad.
 And along with that, while the Centrepoint Community as it once was no longer exists, many people remain closely intertwined within relationships that have not adequately addressed the damage.
 A hugely dysfunctional 'family' with units within the whole big lumbering mass - and for whom 'family gatherings' will no doubt be rather a mess.